markomilenkovic546/cypress-framework-showcase/README.md

 ### Test Data Generation

-- **Faker.js**: The `DataFactory` class is used to generate dynamic test data, such as user information, product details, etc., ensuring that the tests can run with varied data for each execution.
+- **Faker.js**: The `DataFactory` class is used to generate dynamic test data, such as user information, etc., ensuring that the tests can run with varied data for each execution.

 ### Database Reset